python/cpython/Doc/howto/concurrency.rst

 Improving performance for multiple interpreters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The long effort to improve on Python's implementation of multiple interpreters focused on isolation and stability.
-There was very little done to improve performance.
+The long-running effort to improve on Python's implementation of multiple interpreters focused on isolation and stability; very little done to improve performance.
 This has the most impact on:

 * how much memory each interpreter uses
   (i.e. how many can run at the same time)